Community Health Outreach Worker

 Experience: One year as a Community Health Outreach Worker Trainee.

 Experience: One year responsible work experience providing community based health services, working with community based organizations that provide health related services to culturally diverse groups or working with high risk groups in area of communicable diseases.

 License: Possession of a valid California Driver's License.

-Special Requirements: (If required by nature of assignment) *the assignments in the Whole Person Care program will not have any special requirements.
+Special Requirements: (If required by nature of assignment)

 1. Must obtain an HIV pre and post-counseling certificate issued by State of